digitalocean/csi-digitalocean/README.md

 Releases may happen either for the latest minor version of the CSI driver maintained in the `master` branch, or an older minor version still maintained in one of the `release-*` branches.
 In this section, we will call that branch the _release branch_.

-To release a new version `vX.Y.Z`, first bump the version:
+To release a new version `vX.Y.Z`, first check out the release branch and bump the version:

 ```shell
 make NEW_VERSION=vX.Y.Z bump-version